 Brought to America from Italy in the 1880s.
 Heirloom Calabrese Broccoli (Brassica oleracea) is a popular market variety with compact heads that can reach up to 8-inches in diameter.
 After the central head is harvested, side shoots follow.
-A favorite!
-(58-90 days) Learn How to Grow Broccoli here.
+A favorite that’s ready to harvest in 58-90 days.
+Here are our best tips on How to Grow Broccoli, too!

 Each packet contains approximately 50 seeds.

 This cool season annual requires full sun and regular water.
 It grows best in loose, fast draining and fertile soils.
 Start indoors 4-6 weeks prior to desired transplanting date.
 Seedlings may be set out two weeks before the last frost.
 Space 15-18 inches apart, allowing at least 2 feet between rows.

 The edible portion of the plant is the flower which is harvested before it actually blooms.
 Cut just below the point where the stems begin to separate.
 After harvesting the main flower head, side shoots will develop with smaller heads.